xremap/xremap/doc/running_without_sudo.md

 # Running xremap without sudo

-Installation:

 1. Your normal user should be able to use `evdev` and `uinput`.
 2. If you want to use application-specific remappings on GNOME Wayland you need to follow the instructions at the bottom.

-Run this command, when you stop the command everything will be back to normal.
+After following the instructions below, run this command:

 ```
 xremap config.yml
 ```

+When you stop the command everything will go back to normal.

+### Pro

+- If you launch programs from xremap they will run as your normal user.

+### Con

+- You have opened your user account up to keylogging.
+Which is a security risk, that you must consider.
+- The remapping remains active when the computer is locked.
+- The remapping is also active for other users that are logged in at the same time.
+If they activate keymappings, that launch programs, they will launch as your user.

 ## Setup input and output permissions

+### Ubuntu

-In Ubuntu, this can be configured by running the following commands and rebooting your machine.
+Run the following commands and rebooting your machine.

 ```bash
 sudo gpasswd -a YOUR_USER input